tumainimosha/nginx/README.md

 Note: In future versions of this role, the location of certificates and private keys may be harmonised to the CentOS defaults.

-Note: You **MUST** enable private key material is suitably protected.
-These ownership and permission settings are recommendations only.
-You **MUST** seek professional advice if you are unsure if you are adequately protecting private key material.

 If you are BAS staff, and are using 'core' certificates (i.e. any certificate for the `bas.ac.uk` domain), you **MUST** contact the Web & Applications Team or ICT to ensure you are following best practice.
 Otherwise you **SHOULD** seek advice if you are at all unsure.